 - Functions inside stored procedures and possible combinations.

-- End to end data flow starting from the front end to the backend.
+- End-to-end data flows, starting right from the front end to the back end.

 - Create test scripts for major features and use them for regression testing at regular intervals.

 - Write tests that track errors (OOM/deadlocks/exceptions) in log files.